-SEO SWOT Analysis: Focus your efforts in areas that deliver results
+SEO SWOT analysis: How to optimize where it counts

 - What drives the most organic traffic?

 - What are your best links?
+Do we have content that attracts links?

 - What previous SEO had the best results?

+- What SEO tactics are we good at and have worked well in the past?

-SEO Weaknesses
+SEO weaknesses

-Weaknesses are again internal, and determining weaknesses is not so easy.
+Weaknesses are internal, and determining weaknesses is not easy.
 You will have to be honest.

-Smart competitors will target your weaknesses, so you must identify them as opportunities for improving your SEO.
+Competitors will target your weaknesses, so you must identify them as opportunities for improving your SEO and defending yourself.

 - Which areas need improvement?

-- What do your competitors do better than you (businesswise)?
+- What do your competitors do better than you (business-wise)?

 - Where are your competitors stronger than you (SEO-wise)?